 If you’re a product manager, you probably spend a lot of time collecting and unpacking user feedback.
 Their words and your insights shape the product’s vision, strategy, and value proposition.
 Knowing how to share user feedback with your team's decision-makers is critical.
-And your role is important — research from McKinsey Global Insights suggests that organizations that use strategic consumer behavior insights are outperforming those that don’t by 85% in sales growth margins.
+And your role is important — research from McKinsey Global Insights suggests that organizations that use strategic consumer behavior insights are outperforming those that don’t by 85% in sales growth and 25% in gross margin.

 But communicating those insights to your team effectively requires a little finesse and storytelling ability.
 Let’s go over how to share user feedback with decision-makers in your organization so they’ll not only understand but also support your findings and recommendations.
 The end goal is action.
 Here’s how to make that happen.